 Web Filter allows you to block, allow, warn, and monitor web traffic based on URL category or custom URL filters.
-FortiGuard handles URL categorization.
+When a domain is detected, the URL is sent to FortiGuard for categorization.
+FortiClient then takes action based on the returned category.
 You can create a custom URL filter exclusion list that overrides the FortiGuard category.